ahmetb/serverless-registry-proxy/README.md

 set DNS records for your domain to point to [Cloud Run][run].
 Then, it will take some 15-20 minutes to actually provision TLS certificates for your domain name.

+> Pricing Note: Cloud Run has a generous free tier.
+When serving GCR.io
+> registries using this proxy, the layer blobs will not be served through this
+> proxy (as they're downloaded from a signed GCS URL).
+This saves you a lot of
+> "billable time" and "egress networking" costs.

 ## Deploying (to Google Cloud Run) for Google Artifact Registry (`*.pkg.dev`)

 Same instructions as GCR listed above.
 You need to just configure these